malkiii/react-pre-hooks/docs/guide/useFetch.md

 # useFetch

-Fetch data with a URL and search parameters using [useAsync](./useAsync) hook, and you can also specify a **timeout** for the fetch requeste.
+Fetch data with a URL and search parameters using [useAsync](./useAsync) hook.

 ## Options